 In each of the search panels, a set of parameters can be used to narrow down the search to limit the number of results.

 To search for satellite data, the 'Satellite' tab is clicked, which opens the Satellite search panel.
-Available satellites can be seen in the drop down menu of the 'Mission' parameter.
-After choosing the satellite mission, the search panel shows a relevant selection of parameters.
+Available satellites can be seen in the drop-down menu of the 'Mission' parameter.